All Episodes

 How do you do it safely?

-I have talked at length about temperature taking turnstiles.
+I have talked at length about temperature-taking turnstiles.

-Literally is walk through, takes your temperature.
+Literally, just walk through, take your temperature.

 Your temperature's high, you get pulled aside.

-You get told here's a link when you want tickets to another game, we'll give you better tickets if your temperature is up.
+You get told, here's a link when you want tickets to another game.

 Here's what you do.